Home

 Take advantage of a truly hands-on ideas forum

-Forum attendees will not only hear from the several of the most influential figures in emerging technology and cybersecurity, but also have a premier networking opportunity to engage with key players, collaborate on integrating new technologies, and act to manage cyber risks.
+Forum attendees will not only hear from several of the most influential figures in artificial intelligence, but also enjoy a premier networking opportunity to engage with key players, collaborate on integrating new technologies, and act to manage AI risks.

 Speakers